the-turing-way/the-turing-way/book/website/project-design/missing-data/missing-data-visualising-missingness.md

 (pd-missing-data-visualising-missingness-r)=
 ## R

 There are many readily available functions for visualising missingness in R, including many that look further into the mechanism of missingness.
 A couple of libraries have useful functions, namely: ggplot, visdat, and naniar.
-Similarly to the missigno package in Python, there are functions to visualize a nullity matrix or by column.
+Similarly to the missigno package in Python, there are functions to visualise a nullity matrix or by column.
 For brevity, these will just be listed without the inclusion of figures.

 ```{note}
 Take care that the missing values are recognised in the given programming language and that each column is of the right data type (e.g. numeric and not strings).